ABOUT IMAGES FESTIVAL

 International Student Showcase:

-Once your film has been accepted, the programming team will contact you to reconfirm the title, location, premiere status, exhibition formats, artist bio, credits and technical specifications of your submission.
-Film synopsis, artist bios and other information is subject to modification at the festival's discretion.
+Once your film has been selected, the programming team will contact you to reconfirm the title, location, exhibition formats, artist bio, credits, and technical specifications of your submission.
+Film synopsis, artist bios, and other information is subject to modification at the festival's discretion.

 If we select a film submitted by a distributor, the distributor will sign the necessary agreements on behalf of the artist and function as the primary contact for delivery of publicity materials and exhibition files.

-If a film comes under a distributor between the time of submission and the time of invitation for the film to screen, the artist must advise on whether Images Festival will proceed with the distributor or the artist as the point of contact, and whether Images will forward screening fees to the distributor, or to the artist.
-In both cases, we will dispense the fee according to the 2019 IMMA Fee Schedule.
+If a film enters distribution between the time of submission and the time of invitation to screen, the artist must advise on whether Images Festival will proceed with the distributor or the artist as the point of contact, and whether Images will forward screening fees to the distributor, or to the artist.
+In both cases, we will dispense the fee according to the 2022 IMAA Fee Schedule.

 All film and video submissions must be available in one of the following exhibition formats:

-Works in languages other than English must be subtitled for exhibition.
+Works with dialogue or substantial text in languages other than English must be English-subtitled for exhibition.

 We will follow up with you about the venue specifications upon confirmation of participation.